13 students reported killed in an elementary school dorm fire in China's Henan province

 All of the dead were third grade students, a teacher told Zonglan news, a state-backed media outlet from Hebei province.
 One person rescued from the scene was being treated in the hospital, CCTV, China's state broadcaster said.

+Police set up a cordon around the school, a Xinhua news report showed, and the dorm where the fire had happened was charred black even on the outside of the building.
+The school had metal grilles covering the windows, as is common in buildings in China.

-The fire started Friday night and was put out just before midnight at Yingcai School in rural Fangcheng district in central Henan, and the school's owner was detained, CCTV reported.
+The fire started Friday night and was put out just before midnight at Yingcai School in rural Fangcheng district in central Henan.
+The school's owner was detained, CCTV reported.

+State media reported that public records showed the owner of the school is a man called Li Jizhong.
+The AP could not reach Li.

 Local authorities said they were investigating the cause of the fire.